The 2018 Pinch Literary Awards

 THE ANNUAL PINCH LITERARY AWARDS: RULES AND DETAILS

 Only unpublished work will be considered.
 Simultaneous submissions are welcome, but notify us immediately if work is accepted elsewhere.
 No refunds will be issued.
 Manuscripts will not be returned.
-You may submit entries online via the link below or via snail mail.
+You may submit entries online via the link below.
 Please note that emailed and/or electronically delivered entries will NOT be considered; we are only able to accept online entries through our Submittable platform at this time.

 $20 for the first entry of 1-3 poems or prose of up to 5000 words ; $10 for each subsequent entry.